JustinLove/low_energy_commander/README.md

 ### Available Tasks

 - copy:mod - copy the mod files into server_mods
-- proc:adv_comfab - Proc: read one or more files from PA and munge into one in the mod.
-Example is a reduced cost adv. fabrication bot
+- proc - copy the commander from PA and write a modified version into the mod
-- proc:antinuke - restore the builtin first antinuke.
 - default: proc, copy:mod